 Debt collection is a field of work that often requires handling uncomfortable conversations and situations with customers regarding overdue payments.
 On the one hand, agents need to remain firm and remind customers of their commitments and payment schedules.
 On the other hand, there needs to be an understanding of the customers’ situation, and consideration of the fact that there is a thin border between reminding a customer of their outstanding payments and harassment.

 We read many articles regarding the wrong use of SMS when reminding debt owners of their overdue payments and the negative impact this has on debt collectors’ business.
 As we already mentioned in a previous blog post, there is one thing debt collectors always agree on: they receive more promises than actual payments.
-But handled correctly, SMS messages still have many positive aspects that add value and benefits to debt collection processes.
+But handled correctly, using SMS in your call operations still has many positive aspects that add value and benefits to debt collection processes.

 Studies and experiments have shown that SMS is an efficient communication tool.
 According to Forbes magazine, SMS messages reach 95% of service users with phones, a hugely impressive percentage.
 As such, instant messages can help ensure a level of continuous profit for debt collecting companies.
 It shortens debt collection time, and helps secure a continuous flow of debt repayment by allowing agents to contact a comparatively large number of customers over a short period of time.
 Email is still an important communication channel, as we already discussed it in a previous blog post.
 Still, instant messages are cost-effective and are more reliable than emails, as people usually pay them more attention.
 Furthermore, they provide a perfect solution to easily handle some of the following situations:

 Scheduled reminders: many customers have a payment schedule with fixed dates for payments.
 An automated SMS reminder is the perfect tool to send customers a friendly reminder of their approaching payment dates.